 If you are looking for ornamental pear trees that overflow with showy flowers in spring, consider Chanticleer pear trees.
-They also delight with vibrant fall colors.
+They also delight many with their vibrant fall colors.
 For more Chanticleer pear information and tips on growing Chanticleer pears, read on.

 Chanicleer Pear Information

+Chanticleer (Pyrus calleryana 'Chanticleer’) is a cultivar of the Callery ornamental pear, and it’s a beauty.
+Callery Chanticleer pears have a growth habit that is neat and tailored with a slender pyramid shape.
+When the trees flower, they are dramatic and stunning.
+This variety is considered to be one of the best Callery cultivars available in commerce.
+Chanticleer pear trees are thornless and can get some 30 feet (9 m.) tall and 15 feet (5 m.) wide.
+They grow fairly rapidly.
 Chanticleer pear trees are a garden favorite for both the visual interest they offer and their rich profusion of flowers.
 The showy white blossoms appear in clusters in springtime.
 The fruit follows the flowers, but don’t expect pears if you start growing Chanticleer pears!
 The “fruit” of Callery Chanticleer pears is brown or russet and the size of a pea.
-Birds love it, though, and since it clings to the branches into winter, it helps feed wildlife when little else is available.
+Birds love it though, and since it clings to the branches into winter, it helps feed wildlife when little else is available.

 Growing Chanticleer Pears